Social Studies

 • Honors Model United Nations

+This course fulfills the integrative, immersive learning experience graduation requirement.
 Honors Model United Nations introduces students to the organization and actions of the UN and other international organizations.
 Students become well versed in modern day political, social, economic and environmental conflicts, and learn how these conflicts are negotiated and solved.
 This course includes a great amount of discussion and debate; students take an active role in the daily class dialogue.
-One significant component of the course is participation in a Model United Nations seminar, in which each student represents a different country and advocates its opinions while solving international problems.
+One significant component of the course is participation in two Model United Nations conferences, at which each student represents a different country and advocates its opinions while solving international problems.
 Students are asked to contribute funds to defray the cost of attending a Model UN Seminar off campus; scholarships are available.
-PREREQUISITE: Department chair approval.
+PREREQUISITE: department chair approval.

 • Honors U.S. Government and Politics